whoschek/bzfs/README.md

-tests and integration tests to ensure coverage and compatibility with old and new versions of ZFS on Linux, FreeBSD and Solaris, on all Python versions >= 3.7 (including latest stable which is currently python-3.12). wbackup-zfs is a stand-alone program, akin to a stand-alone shell script, and no additional Python packages are required.
+tests and integration tests to ensure coverage and compatibility with old and new versions of ZFS on Linux, FreeBSD and Solaris, on all Python versions >= 3.7 (including latest stable which is currently python-3.12).

+wbackup-zfs is a stand-alone program with zero required dependencies, consisting of a single file, akin to a stand-alone shell script or binary executable.
+No external Python packages are required; indeed no Python package management at all is required.
+You can just copy the file wherever you like, for example into /usr/local/bin or similar, and simply run it like any stand-alone shell script or binary executable.

 Optionally, wbackup-zfs applies bandwidth rate-limiting and progress monitoring (via 'pv' CLI) during 'zfs send/receive' data transfers.